privrja/MassSpecBlocks/README.md

 # Documentation
 TODO all documentation and detailed descriptions should be in this repo.

+How to run application localy for development is described in [Local.md](https://github.com/privrja/MassSpecBlocks/blob/main/Local.md).
+Documentation of the deployment to server is in [Deploy.md](https://github.com/privrja/MassSpecBlocks/blob/main/Deploy.md).
-Documentation of the databse structures is in [DataModelDescription.md](https://github.com/privrja/MassSpecBlocks/blob/main/DataModelDescription.md).
+Documentation of the database structures is in [DataModelDescription.md](https://github.com/privrja/MassSpecBlocks/blob/main/DataModelDescription.md).